bigbluemeeting/bigbluemeeting/readme.md

 ## Usage

-This is not a package - it's a full Laravel project that you should use as a starter boilerplate, and then add your own custom functionality.
+This is not a package - it's a full Laravel project that you should use as a starter boilerplate, and then add your own custom functionalities.

 - Clone the repository with `git clone`
 - Copy `.env.example` file to `.env` and edit database credentials there